mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 The maman tugged on the man's arm and they dashed away from the station as fast as they could.

-"You're woefully unprepared," said Pomri, sheathing her swordd.
+"You're woefully unprepared," said Pomri, sheathing her sword.

 Melna was stoic.
 "Those two need guidance not threats, Pomri.
 Their lives are already filled with fear."